 These Chinese niggas?
 They’re RAPPING.

-Say what you want about Famous Dex, or cultural appropriation, or globalization, but when it came time for these emerging young adults in an emerging superpower nation to make a name for themselves through music, what did they do?
-RAP.
+Say what you want about Famous Dex collabing with them, or cultural appropriation, or globalization, but when it came time for these emerging young adults in an emerging superpower nation to make a name for themselves through music, they rapped.